Well Water Quality Testing And Inspections

 You’re number one choice for all water quality testing and well inspection services.

-Colorado homes utilize wells in many areas; ensuring your water quality is high and your well-pump is working at optimal capacity is important for your health and you pocket.
+Colorado homes utilize wells in many areas and Well Water Testing is essential to these homes.
+Ensuring your water quality is high and your well-pump is working at optimal capacity is important for your health and your pocket.
 Make sure your water is not contaminated and that your pump is functioning properly by getting our well-water flow test and lab samples taken.

 We will test that the pump operates at an acceptable capacity for an extended period of time, i.e. 2 hours.
 We do this by measuring the time in which it takes the well to fill a 5-gallon bucket for two hours.
 This gives us an estimate wherein we can then provide you with information on your well-pump’s functionality.
 It also lets us know whether there may be a crack in your pump or any other issues.

 Domestic Water Sample Reports Include:

 - Total Alkalinity (mg/L as CaCo3)

 - Chloride (mg/L)

 - Fluoride (mg/L)